How to easily cut and dry limelight hydrangeas. They are so easy to grow, as well as cut and dry for later use in arrangements!

 I wanted to share this post earlier and just didn’t get around to it.
 I shared with you earlier in the summer my limelight hydrangeas that I planted in March.
 Around 5 months later, I started getting blooms which completely surprised the heck out of me since I had no idea I would get any blooms this year.

 Here’s what they looked like when I got them in.
 I ordered these through Home Depot online and they are Proven Winner dwarf limelight hydrangeas in quart containers.
+My hydrangeas get about 5 hours a day of direct sunlight.

 I planted them March 2019 and they started out growing so cute and all these pretty bright green leaves sprouted fast into early summer.